pachyderm/docs/content/latest/concepts/pipeline-concepts/datum/group.md

 in the `group_by` parameter to define which capture groups you want to try to match.

-For example, `$1` indicates that you want Pachyderm to match based on capture group `1`.
+For example, `$1` indicates that you want MLDM to match based on capture group `1`.
 Similarly, `$2` matches the capture group `2`.
 `$1$2` means that it must match both capture groups `1` and `2`.

-If Pachyderm does not find any matching files, you get a zero-datum job.
+If MLDM does not find any matching files, you get a zero-datum job.

 You can test your glob pattern and capture groups by using the `pachctl list datum -f <your_pipeline_spec.json>` command as described in